 Before I ever put pen to paper, music shaped the way I experienced the world.
-As a musician, I learned to listen, not just to the melody but to the silence between the notes, which can often hold more sway.
-Think of the dramatic pause, the side-eye, or a subtle half-smile.
-These signals often change the meaning of the words they enhance, just as the manipulation of time affects the notes you hear.
+It taught me to listen—not only to melody, but to the silence between notes, where the real emotion often lives.
+A dramatic pause, a side-eye, a subtle half-smile; these gestures change meaning as surely as rhythm shapes sound.

-Most of my writing is set in Provincetown.
-There is so much to love about the place: its ramshackle old houses, miles of beaches and dunes, the creative energy within its galleries and studios, the stories of those who came seeking refuge, reinvention, or the freedom to be themselves.
-And, of course, the ever-present ocean.
+Most of my work is set in Provincetown, a place I love for its weathered houses, expansive dunes, and creative pulse.
+Here, artists and dreamers come seeking refuge, reinvention, and freedom to be themselves at the edge of the ever-present ocean.
 (Check out my “As I See It” page for some images.)

-At home, my greatest joy is my dog, Dori, who, in her quiet way, reminds me to savor every moment, whether finding contentment in a sun-warmed patch of yard or a morning walk along the beach.
-Our wanderings remind me to keep my heart open and cultivate joy.
+At home, my greatest joy is my Golden Retriever, Dori, who reminds me daily to savor the moment: a sun-warmed patch of grass, a morning walk along the shore, the simple gift of time.

-I hope my writing reflects this attitude along with the joys of found family, the power of resilience, and the undeniable truth that life—like the ocean—is both challenging and full of infinite possibility.
+I hope my writing reflects that same spirit—the joy of found family, the strength of resilience, and the truth that life, like the sea, is both demanding and infinitely full of possibility.

 Please consider following @ACBurchAuthor on Instagram and/or Facebook.